jensmonne/RepoWatcher/README.md

 # RepoWatcher
-Personal discord bot that notifies when pushed have happened in specific channels
+Personal discord bot that notifies when pushed have happened in specific channels!